Altemista/edge-anki-adas/README.md

-# Digital Twin for Anki Overdrive
+# Overtaking for Anki Overdrive
-This is a digital twin of the Anki Overdrive which shows the current status of the cars.
+This is a use case where two cars run on the same lane where the fast car overtakes the slow car.
-The twin works both ways, which means that the cars can also be controlled from this twin, e.g. spped and lane offset.

 ## Building and running it locally
 To build and start locally, run: